Louis Stokes: Career

 Stokes' tenure in the House of Representatives included service on the House Appropriations Committee, where he was influential in bringing revenue to Cleveland.
 He was particularly interested in veterans' issues and secured funds for health-care facilities for veterans in Cleveland.

-In the 1970s, Stokes served as chairman of the House Select Committee on Assassinations, charged with investigating the murders of President John F. Kennedy and civil rights leader Martin Luther King Jr. He served on the House committee that investigated the Iran-Contra Affair.
-As chairman of the House Ethics Committee, Stokes oversaw the committee's investigation of a corruption scandal known as ABSCAM in 1979–80, which eventually led to convictions of one senator and six House members.
+In the 1970s, Stokes served as chairman of the United States House Select Committee on Assassinations, charged with investigating the murders of President John F. Kennedy and civil rights leader Martin Luther King Jr. He served on the House committee that investigated the Iran–Contra Affair.
+As chairman of the United States House Committee on Ethics, Stokes oversaw the committee's investigation of a corruption scandal known as Abscam in 1979–80, which eventually led to convictions of one senator and six House members.
 Recalling Stokes, U.S. Attorney Steven Dettelbach said: "We were in the midst of a huge ... corruption scandal, and public service was taking a public beating.
 But Lou Stokes was there as a shining beacon of integrity, of excellence and most important of all for us, of justice."

 In 1971, he was a founding member of the Congressional Black Caucus.

 In 1992, Stokes ran for president as an Ohio favorite son, winning the delegates from his home district in Ohio, and then, in a minor Democratic convention drama, refused to release the delegate's votes until the Clinton campaign formally asked for them.

 Following his time in Congress, Stokes became a distinguished visiting professor at the Jack, Joseph and Morton Mandel School of Applied Social Sciences at Case Western Reserve University.
 He actively served in this role until the time of his death.

 Personal life

-Stokes' daughter, Angela, is a former Cleveland Municipal Court judge who served from 1995 through 2015, while another, Lori, is currently Co-anchor of The 5 O'clock News and The 10 O'clock news and Anchor of The 6 O'clock News and former Co-anchor of Good Day New York WNYW Fox 5.
+Stokes' daughter, Angela, is a former Cleveland Municipal Court judge who served from 1995 through 2015, while another, Lori, was Co-anchor of The 5 O'clock News and The 10 O'clock news and Anchor of The 6 O'clock News until 2022 and earlier Co-anchor of Good Day New York WNYW Fox 5.
 His son, Chuck, is also a journalist with WXYZ-TV in Detroit.
+His daughter, Shelley, is a historic preservationist, writer and public relations professional.
 Stokes' brother, Carl B. Stokes, was the first African American mayor of a large American city.
 Stokes was a cousin of funk and R&B musician Rick James.

 Stokes was a Prince Hall Freemason, and a member of the Cleveland Alumni chapter of Kappa Alpha Psi fraternity.

 Later life and death

-Stokes retired in 2012 as senior counsel in the law firm of Squire, Sanders & Dempsey, with offices in Cleveland and Washington.
+Stokes retired in 2012 as senior counsel in the law firm of Squire Patton Boggs, with offices in Cleveland and Washington.

 On July 20, 2015, it was reported that Stokes had both brain cancer and lung cancer.
 He died on August 18, 2015, at his home in Cleveland from the diseases at the age of 90.
 He was interred at Lake View Cemetery in Cleveland.